 In his report, Now Is the Time: The President’s Plan to Protect our Children and our Communities by Reducing Gun Violence, President Obama calls for Mental Health First Aid training to help teachers and school staff recognize the signs of mental health disorders in young people and find them appropriate care.

-The Mental Health First Aid Act of 2013 (S. 153/H.R.
-274) authorizes $20 million in grants to fund Mental Health First Aid training programs around the country.
+The Mental Health First Aid Act of 2015 (S. 711/H.R.
+1877) authorizes $20 million in grants to fund Mental Health First Aid training programs around the country.
 Participants would be trained in:

 - Recognizing the symptoms of common mental illnesses and substance use disorders.

 - De-escalating crisis situations safely.

 - Initiating timely referral to mental health and substance abuse resources available in the community.

 Training programs under this demonstration project would be offered to emergency services personnel, police officers, teachers/school administrators, primary care professionals, students, and others with the goal of improving Americans’ mental health, reducing stigma around mental illness, and helping people who may be at risk of suicide or self-harm and referring them to appropriate treatment.
 Studies have shown that Mental Health First Aid successfully increases help provided to others and guidance to professional help, and improves concordance with health professionals about treatment.

-The Mental Health First Aid Act (S. 153/H.R.
-274) was introduced in the House by Congresswomen Lynn Jenkins (R-KS) and Doris Matsui (D-CA) and in the Senate by Senators Mark Begich (D-AK) and Kelly Ayotte (R-NH) with nine bipartisan cosponsors.
+The Mental Health First Aid Act (S. 711/H.R.
+1877) was introduced in the House by Congresswomen Lynn Jenkins (R-KS) and Doris Matsui (D-CA) and in the Senate by Senators Richard Blumenthal (D-CT) and Kelly Ayotte (R-NH).